257277/triveous/README.md

 The `cateRoute.js` file defines routes for managing product categories.
 Specifically, it includes:

-- `/listing`: Adds a new category if it doesn't already exist.
+- `/cart/listing`: Adds a new category if it doesn't already exist.

 This route allows users to add new categories, ensuring that duplicates are not created in the database.

 ## Routes: Order Management (`orderRoute.js`)

 The `orderRoute.js` file defines routes related to order management.
+NOTE: Only access by authorized users.

 These routes include:

-- `/placeorder`: Places an order with items from the user's cart.
+- `/order/placeorder`: Places an order with items from the user's cart.
-- `/orderhistory`: Retrieves the order history of a particular user.
+- `/order/orderhistory`: Retrieves the order history of a particular user.
-- `/orderdetail/:id`: Retrieves details of a specific order by ID.
+- `/order/orderdetail/:id`: Retrieves details of a specific order by ID.

 To access these routes, users must be authenticated using JWT authentication (`auth.js`).
 These routes facilitate the placement of orders, viewing order history, and fetching order details.